Section 4. Non-discrimination and Anti-harassment

 Harris County values their employees and prohibits discrimination based on hair texture and style.
 This includes, but is not limited to, hair texture, hair type, or protective hairstyles such as afros, braids, locks, and twists.
 This does not alter the ability of Department Heads to restrict certain hairstyles due to a bona fide occupational qualification or that directly interfere with an essential job function or a safety/security precaution.

-4.021 Sexual harassment is a form of discrimination and is illegal.
-For the purposes of this policy, sexual harassment is defined as unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature when:
+4.023 Sexual harassment includes but is not limited to unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature when:

 • submission to such conduct is made either explicitly or implicitly a term or condition of an individual’s employment;